 - Other requirements as assigned

-- We require that students have completed a minimum of two supervised experiences with healthy children in a non-health care setting (i.e., preschool lab, infant lab, volunteer experience, employment, etc.) We strongly encourage at least 100 volunteer hours with children prior to starting this practicum.
+- We require that students have completed a minimum of at least two supervised experiences with children (i.e., preschool lab, infant lab, volunteer experience, employment, etc.).
+Verification of hours must be documented utilizing the Verification Form included in the application.
+Additional experience working with children with special needs or ill/injured children is preferred but not required.

-- Students also need to have a strong academic background in human growth and development.
-GPA of 3.0 in core classes.
+- Students also need to have a strong academic background in human growth and development with a GPA of at least 3.0 in major.

 - Point Loma Nazarene University